tkim/finsemble-seed/YellowFin Readme.md

 ```

 ### 3. Configure the Yellowfin service and credentials
-The YellowFin server that the service will talk to is configured in */src/services/yellowfin/yellowfinService.js*.
+The Yellowfin server that the service will talk to is configured in */src/services/yellowfin/yellowfinService.js*.
 The credentials for the Yellowfin demo server are:

 ```javascript
 // yellowfin demo data